Set up federated search

 To search Imply Lumi in Splunk, you complete the following steps:

-- You create a federated provider for Imply Lumi called
+- Create a federated provider for Imply Lumi called

 lumi